flutter/website/src/cookbook/forms/text-field-changes.md

 ---
-layout: page
-title: "Handling changes to a text field"
+title: Handling changes to a text field
-permalink: /cookbook/forms/text-field-changes/
 ---

 In some cases, it can be handy to run a callback function every time the text in a text field changes.
 For example, we might want to build a search screen with autocomplete functionality.
 In this case, we would want to update the results as the user types.

 How can we run a callback function every time the text changes?
 With Flutter, we have two options:

   1. Supply an `onChanged` callback to a `TextField`